CHILDCARE PROCESS FOR BUYING A CHILDCARE CENTRE

 - Police Clearance certificate not more than 90 days old.
 Takes around three weeks to be issued.
 Should be applied for as soon as contracts have commenced so lodgement of Provider application is not held up

-- Working with Children card.
+- Working with Children cards.
 Approximately three weeks to be issued.
 It may be possible to lodge your Provider application without this document being attached and forwarding to ECRU as soon as received.

 The current price is $231 in March 2021.